-The horizontal line of the walls around us.
+The flat line of the walls around us.
 A border.

-The vertical line of the bars between us.
+The tall line of the bars between us.
 A border.

-The straight line of the back I don’t bend.
+The straight line of the back I won’t bend.
 A border.

-The broken line of the gaze you move away.
+The broken line of the gaze you avert.
 A border.

-Today, tomorrow, never is a scenario consisting of phases and rituals, just like the prison life it seeks to recreate.
-Standing between the characters are more than obvious, physical barriers: these subtle, impalpable borders will prove no easier to cross.
-The only thing we have is plenty of time to try.
+Today, tomorrow, never is a cycle of phases and rituals, just like the prison life it seeks to recreate.
+Standing between the characters are more than obvious physical barriers, and these subtle, impalpable borders will prove no easier to cross.
+The only thing we have plenty of is time to try.

 |Author:||Oscar Biffi & Maria Guarneri|